floydchenchen/React-Online-Course/sec4-managing-app-state-with-redux.md

 ## Action and Action Creators
 ###### the lifecycle of an action in a redux application (when an user clicks on a book)
 ![](https://raw.githubusercontent.com/floydchenchen/pictures/master/Screen%20Shot%202018-04-13%20at%202.43.55%20PM.png)

+* action creator: a function that returns an object/action (in this case clicked by the user)
+* the object/action is automatically sent to all reducers
+* depending on the actions, the reducers can choose to return a different piece of state
+* the newly returned piece of state gets piped into application state, and it pops up as the new value of the state
+* then it gets pumped back to the react application and cause re-rendering

 ## Binding Action Creators
 * Turns an object whose values are action creators, into an object with the same keys, but with every action creator wrapped into a dispatch call so they may be invoked directly.